 Ask for a date when the photos will be ready

-Agreeing a deadline stops you feeling the need to hassle the photographer during this period and it also gives them a clear milestone to work to preventing things from dragging on.
+Agreeing a deadline stops you feeling the need to hassle the photographer during this period and it also gives them a clear milestone to work to prevent things from dragging on.

 Retain part of the fee until photos are delivered